 8. ICF Coach Continuing Education

 Live Class Attendance.
-This class is pending approval for 7.5
+This class is approved for 8 CCEs (ICF

-CCEs (ICF Core Competencies) from the International Coach Federation
+Core Competencies) from the International Coach Federation for

 #10 below).
 There is no fee for ICF CCEs.